-Overnight dates are tonight—and if you’re a Bachelor Nation fan, you know the drill: before the finale of The Bachelor or The Bachelorette (the one where a proposal *usually* happens), the final three contestants are given a chance to hit up the Fantasy Suite with their potential partner—without the cameras.
+If you’re a Bachelor Nation fan, you know the drill about overnight dates: before the finale of The Bachelor or The Bachelorette (the one where a proposal *usually* happens), the final three contestants are given a chance to hit up the Fantasy Suite with their potential partner—without the cameras.
 Va va voom.

 Here, everything we know about sex and the Fantasy Suite on The Bachelor and The Bachelorette.